ApoorvThite/ApoorvThite/README.md

 I’m deeply passionate about blending **human insight with machine intelligence**, always looking for ways to make technology more personal, accessible, and meaningful.
 Each project is a chapter of that mission, built with curiosity and purpose.

-Whether it's predicting churn, optimizing portfolios, or decoding stock trends, I treat every build as a chance to learn, challenge assumptions, and create something that lasts.

 ---